candpixie/pcos-informatics/README.md

 - `literature/` — notes on papers
 - `scripts/` — helper functions

-#tldr, what's pcos & motivation?
+### TLDR, what's PCOS & motivation?
-pcos, aka Polycystic Ovary Syndrome, is a hormonal disorder that affects 10-13% women worldwide (Teede, H. J. et al) unfortunately, this yr, I was officially diagnosed with PCOS TBH I was not given an actual reason, as there isn't a simple cause for PCOS.
+PCOS, aka Polycystic Ovary Syndrome, is a hormonal disorder that affects 10-13% women worldwide (Teede, H. J. et al) unfortunately, at the start of freshman year, I was officially diagnosed with PCOS TBH I was not given an actual reason, as there isn't a simple cause for PCOS.
 In fact, PCOS is understudied and sometimes diagnosis may seem unclear.
 That's why I decided to help myself to look more into the disease I am having.